angel-lee/Language-Translator/README.md

 To run, you may compile the files or run the jar file.

 ## Compiling using the command line
-1. Navigate to where the code is located
+1. `cd` to where the code is located
 2. Type in `java HCIProject1`